Managing Your Board the Right Way

 YOUR MANAGEMENT TEAM & THE BOARD

-Both your Investor and Independent Directors can serve another essential purpose; they can work with you and your management team on critical issues to avoid problems or seize on opportunities.
+Your Investors and Independent Directors can serve another essential purpose: working with you and your management team on critical issues to avoid problems or seize opportunities.
 Here are some areas where independent Directors can be valuable

 Establishing the right incentive structures for salespeople.